© Sperlinger

 Women in Print Culture: 1960s to 1990

-Ellen Barth is a doctoral candidate in Book Studies, researching cookbooks and the role of American women in non-traditional publishing in the twentieth century.
+Since 2020 Ellen Barth has been a research and teaching associate in Book Studies.
 Originally from the United States, Ellen holds a bachelor’s degree in Asian Languages and Literatures from the University of Minnesota, Twin Cities.
-In 2018, she completed the M.A.
-National and Transnational Studies program at the University of Münster.
+In 2018 she completed the M.A.
+National and Transnational Studies program at the University of Münster, and in 2024 she defended her doctoral dissertation in English Philology.

 “Indignization through Illustration in the Shimbun Shôsetsu of Meiji Japan.”
 Journale Lesen / Reading Journals: Lektüreabbruch – Anschlusslektüren / Coherence and Interruption.
 Eds.
 Volker Mergenthaler, Nora Ramtke, and Monika Schmitz-Emans.
 Hannover: Wehrhahn Verlag, 2022, pp. 273–286.